AltaArts/ExportToDir--Prism-Plugin/README.md

 ### Installation -- copy method
-Download the zip file from Github https://github.com/JBreckeen/ExportToDir--Prism-Plugin/tree/main
+Download the zip file from the green "Code" button above, or at Github https://github.com/JBreckeen/ExportToDir--Prism-Plugin/tree/main

 Copy the directory named "ExportToDir" to a Prism2 plugin directory.
-Prism defaults to {installation path}\Plugins\Apps and {installation Path}\Plugins\Custom.
+Prism's default plugin directories are: {installation path}\Plugins\Apps and {installation Path}\Plugins\Custom.

 You can add additional plugin search paths in Prism2 settings.
 Go to Settings->Plugins and click the gear icon.
 This opens a dialogue and you may add additional search paths at the bottom.

 I perfer this option so I have